4pes7ogether5trong/SonicEEG/README.md

 # SonicEEG

-SonicEEG is a web-based application designed to visually and audibly represent EEG patterns.
-The project provides a simplistic representation where an EEG waveform is shown on a screen, and a refresh bar scans across it.
+SonicEEG is a web-based application designed as a proof-of-concept to audibly represent EEG patterns.
+The project provides a simplistic representation where a mock EEG waveform is shown on a screen, and a refresh bar scans across it.
 The ROI behind the refresh bar detects the waveform's amplitude, modulating the sound pitch to match the waveform's frequency.

 ## Features